On this page you’ll find an overview of the beaches of north-west Sardinia.

 Beaches Near Stintino

-La Pelosa Beach (Spiaggia della Pelosa), with its shallow turquoise waters and white sands, is a Sardinian oasis, but can get crowded during peak season.
+Spiaggia della Pelosa, with its shallow turquoise waters and white sands, is a must-see Sardinian oasis.

 Le Saline beach, located in the Gulf of Saline (Capo d'Orso) in Sassari, is 9 kilometers long, making it an ideal beach for long walks or jogging.